temphoyos/hello-world/README.md

 # hello-world
 Hi people!

-My name is Jaime and I work on analytics development and implementatin projects.
+My name is Jaime and I work on analytics development and implementation projects.